Updates & Corrections to v 3.0 of the book published October 2017.

 MH18KM183 From this col the southern loop climbs a bit more then drops down through villages, crosses an unfinished bridge and leads back north through a defile and the odd ford, then over a final col and a descent to a sealed road in the main MH18 valley.
 This option ons the main road a bit further west than the book suggests.

 It’s all reasonably straightforward.

-It looks like they’re extending what looked like a never finished track from Agdz north to Skoura via Bou Skour mine.
+It looked like they were extending what looked like a never finished track from Agdz north to Skoura via Bou Skour.
 For me it ended at the point below.
 More here.

-The once gnarly 30-km section of track between Assaragh and Adadir Melloul on MA13 (the cover of Morocco Overland 2) has been widened in preparation for sealing.
-It means the track on MA12 NW of Timdrart, KM139 to KM163 joining the road, may become obsolete and fall into disrepair.
+The once gnarly 30-km section of track between Assaragh and Adadir Melloul on MA13 (the cover of Morocco Overland 2) has been sealed.
+It means the track on MA12 NW of Timdrart, KM139 to KM163 joining the road, may become obsolete and fall into disrepair/fun off-road challenge

 North of Igli on MH6 KM77, a newish road leads west nearly 100km to Sidi Ouaziz back on the N10.
-The very highest section at around 2500m is currently unsealed for a few kilometres but they’re working on it.
-Where the tarmac resumes on the west side at 2250m (near picture below), it’s possible to follow a rough but Transit-able track a few Nkkm to KM23 on MH20 (click for update).
+The very highest section at around 2500m is now sealed making an epic high route (pictures).
+At a hairpin on the west side at 2250m (near picture below), it’s possible to follow a rough but Transit-able track 9km to KM23 on MH20.
 More pictures here.

 The gite in Igmir (MA2) is closed.
 The next nearest place south was Bordj Biramane in Icht, a pricey but popular overlanders’ camp with a bar plus huts or tents.

 The gite in Assa mentioned in the book on p210 was a nice place to stay, an authentic rustic, low-headroom adobe town house (below).